altruismo/rebelde-hmcs/README.md

 ---

-## 🤝 Contributing

-The project is open to collaboration.
-If you share this vision, you’re welcome to contribute.
-Issues, roadmap, and contribution guidelines will be published soon.

----

 ## 🧭 Future Roadmap

 - Integration with server APIs (DirectAdmin, Plesk, cPanel®)
-- Full-featured client portal
+- Full-featured client portal (multi-level permissions, billing history)
 - Multi-currency support
 - Built-in payment gateways (Stripe, PayPal, Flow.cl, Transbank)
 - Modular system for plugins/extensions

 ---

-> **Rebelde** is not just software.
+> **Rebelde HMCS** is not just software.
 > It's a mindset.
 > It's the belief that we can build better.

 ---

+## ⚖️ Disclaimer

+Rebelde HMCS is an independent open-source project and is **not affiliated with, endorsed by, or sponsored by WHMCS Ltd.**
+“WHMCS” is a registered trademark of WHMCS Ltd., used here solely for descriptive and comparative purposes.